suggitpe/ScalaSandbox/lift-sandbox/docs/2-BuildMapperSchema.md

 ## 5. Build the database connection
  * In order to actually connect to and use a database we also need to add in a database connection.
+For now we will use the h2 database as it's ridiculouslt simple to get going.
+See further below for how to configure Oracle databases.
  * In the below code there is a basic snippet that can be altered to fit the relevant database.
 Key thing to notice is that it allows a preference of a JNDI configured database.

         if (!DB.jndiJdbcConnAvailable_?) {
           val databaseContext =
             new StandardDBVendor(
               Props.get("db.driver") openOr "org.h2.Driver",
-              Props.get("db.url") openOr "jdbc:h2:lift_proto.db;AUTO_SERVER=TRUE",
+              Props.get("db.url") openOr "jdbc:h2:local_db.db;AUTO_SERVER=TRUE",
               Props.get("db.user"),
               Props.get("db.password"))